Using Laxatives for Constipation

 Nutritional shakes

 Try steering clear of foods that are high in sugar, fatty, processed, or made with unrefined grains.
-These foods can further complicate your symptoms of irritable bowel syndrome and gluten sensitivity.
+These foods can further complicate your symptoms of irritable bowel syndrome and gluten intolerance.
 Almost all fruits and vegetables and fresh fish and meats are low in fat and gluten-free.
 Keeping an eye on labels can help determine if something is high in fat and gluten-free.

 older female patient going over her irritable bowel syndrome lab results with Asian doctorMake sure to talk to your doctor

-You can take a 5-question quiz to learn more about your IBS symptoms and what you should talk to your doctor about.
+You can take a 5-question quiz to learn more about your symptoms and what you should talk to your doctor about.
 You can download or email your summary report, and you and your doctor can devise a treatment plan.

 The takeaway

-Irritable bowel syndrome and gluten sensitivity symptoms can be very similar, and by eliminating certain foods, you may be able to determine if you have one, the other, or both.
+Irritable bowel syndrome and gluten intolerance symptoms can be very similar, and by eliminating certain foods, you may be able to determine if you have one, the other, or both.
 Sharing your signs and symptoms with your doctor is essential to devise a diet and treatment plan.
 It may take experimenting with various diets to find what works for you.

 Personally Delivered home horizontal logo